Woman emailing in home office using laptop with phone on desk

 Posted by Picture of Sam Kendall Sam Kendall

-Email is a convenient way to communicate with colleagues, clients, and friends.
-However, it is important to remember that email is not always private.
-Emails can be intercepted by hackers, government agencies, and even your own employer.
-If you need to send private information, it is important to take steps to protect it.
+Email is an indispensable tool for communicating with colleagues, clients, and friends.
+However, it's essential to remember that email isn't inherently private.
+Messages can be intercepted by hackers, government agencies, and even your employer.
+If you need to send confidential information, it's crucial to take steps to protect it.

 Can It Be Done?